+2018 U S\$'000 2017 US\$'000

-2017 US\$'000 2016 US\$'000 Fees Other emoluments: Salaries, allowances and benefits in kind 200 1,804 201 1,777 Equity-settled share options 82 2,086 - 1,978
+Fees Other emoluments: 199 200

+Salaries, allowances and benefits in kind Equity-settled share options 1,651 - 1,804 82

+1,850 2,086

-During the year, a director was granted share options in respect of his services to the Group.
-Further details of which are set out in note 27 to the financial statements.
-The fair value of such options, which has been recognised in the statement of profit or loss, was determined as at the date of grant and the amount included in financial statements for the current year is included in the above directors' remuneration disclosures.
+In prior years, a director was granted share options in respect of his services to the Group.
+Further details of which are set out in note 27 to the consolidated financial statements.
+The fair value of such options, which had been recognised in the statement of profit or loss, was determined as at the date of grant and the amount included in consolidated financial statements for the current year is included in the above directors' remuneration disclosures.